kvakvs/beam-wisdoms/docs/source/eli5-processes.rst

 Messages are stored on the heap or in heap fragments, and are chained together using a single linked list.
-Message queue is a C structure which belongs in Process struct and it contains :ref:`Eterms <def-term>` sent to the process.
+Message queue is a C structure which belongs in Process struct and it contains :ref:`Terms <def-term>` sent to the process.
 :ref:`Boxed data <def-box>` for larger or nested terms is located on the heap.
 A pointer to position in the queue exists, and it is advanced with BEAM opcodes which scan the mailbox.
 When scan pointer reaches the end of the